awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-macie-customdataidentifier.md

 Specifies whether the custom data identifier was deleted\.
 If you delete a custom data identifier, Amazon Macie doesn't delete it permanently\.
 Instead, it soft deletes the identifier\.

 `Id`  <a name="Id-fn::getatt"></a>
-The unique identifier for the custom data identifier that was created\.
+The unique identifier for the custom data identifier\.

 ## Examples<a name="aws-resource-macie-customdataidentifier--examples"></a>

-The following examples demonstrates how to declare an `AWS::Macie::CustomDataIdentifier` resource\.
+The following example demonstrates how to declare an `AWS::Macie::CustomDataIdentifier` resource\.

 ### Creating a Macie CustomDataIdentifier<a name="aws-resource-macie-customdataidentifier--examples--Creating_a_Macie_CustomDataIdentifier"></a>